 In December 2013, CMS approved amendments to align eligibility, populations, and benefits in the demonstration with provisions in the Affordable Care Act.
 The amendments reflect that the state has opted to expand Medicaid to adults under the Medicaid state plan, consolidates populations who will be covered under the Medicaid state plan, removes references to populations that will be covered by the title XXI CHIP state plan, and provides a uniform benefits package to all demonstration populations.
-Individuals who had previously been covered through the demonstration through either through OHP-Standard or premium assistance will be covered through an Alternative Benefits Plan or referred to the state-based exchange for coverage on the Marketplace.
+Individuals who had previously been covered through the demonstration through either OHP-Standard or premium assistance will be covered through an Alternative Benefits Plan or referred to the state-based exchange for coverage on the Marketplace.

-Additionally, CMS has approved a one-year extension of uncompensated care payments to IHS or tribal health facilities operating under the Indian Self Determination and Education Assistance Act (ISDEAA) 638 authority.
-Beginning January 1, 2014, through December 31, 2014, the state shall only make supplemental payments to these facilities for uncompensated care costs resulting from primary care services on the prioritized list which are no longer funded effective January 1, 2010 for non-pregnant adults enrolled in Medicaid (Oregon Health Plan).
+Additionally, CMS approved a one-year extension of uncompensated care payments to IHS or tribal health facilities operating under the Indian Self Determination and Education Assistance Act (ISDEAA) 638 authority.
+Beginning January 1, 2014, through December 31, 2014, the state was only authorized to make supplemental payments to these facilities for uncompensated care costs resulting from primary care services on the prioritized list which are no longer funded that were restricted or eliminated from the Medicaid state plan effective January 1, 2010 for all populations enrolled in Medicaid (Oregon Health Plan).